AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/custom-permissions.md

 ### Create a New Product Profile {#create}

-You first must create a new product profile before to which you can assign custom permissions.
+You first must create a product profile before to which you can assign custom permissions.

 1. Log into Cloud Manager at [my.cloudmanager.adobe.com](https://my.cloudmanager.adobe.com/)